9 am & 10:50 am

 Children are as much a part of our congregation as anyone else.
 Please do not concern yourself about their noise- God made the wiggles in our kids!
 There are toys available at the vestry of the church for them to access at any time.
 Preschool, infants and primary kids are welcome to join our Kids Church part way through the service (during term time) where they enjoy worship, games and learning at their own level with teachers.
 At Sunday School we aim to help parents bring up their children in the Christian faith.
 The lessons are geared to help each child grow in the Christian faith, to understand the Bible, to learn of the Lord Jesus and be nurtured in Christian living.
 Each week the children have a varied program that may include singing, study, games & activities.
 Every Sunday during the 9am and 11am services.

-Youth Group meets every Friday at 6:45pm.
-We open the Word, pray, spend time in fellowship, enjoy fun activities, share a supper, and disciple our young people.
+We open the Word, pray, spend time in fellowship, enjoy fun activities, share lunch, and disciple our young people.

 Music washes away from the soul the dust of everyday life.
 Our music ministry uplifts the kingdom of God through songs of praise and worship to Jesus Christ, our Lord and Savior.